Exploring the viability of on-tax financing for home and commercial building renovation in Switzerland and Norway

 EuroPACE is led by South Pole, GNE Finance, the Norwegian University of Science and Technology (NTNU)

 EuroPACE overcomes typical barriers to energy efficiency investments on the demand side by offering simple and clear value proposition that speaks directly to people’s needs.
-The EuroPACE mechanism is beneficial in that it can provide investors a pipeline of standardized, financeable, energy efficiency transactions.
+The EuroPACE mechanism is beneficial as it provides investors a pipeline of standardized, financeable, energy efficiency transactions.
 EuroPACE bonds will be able to obtain “green bonds” certification, while EuroPACE financing is secured via a lien on the property thus it offers investors security of repayment.
 Plus, EuroPACE helps meet divesting mandates through an investment in projects that help reduce CO2 by means of building retrofits.
 For cities and energy agencies, EuroPACE contributes to meeting climate and energy goals by enabling home and commercial building renovation.

 The concept of EuroPACE is inspired by the success of an on-tax financing model called PACE, launched in 2008 in California.
 EuroPACE is a property-tax based financing mechanism that provides up-front financing for energy efficiency, renewable energy and water conservation upgrades to almost any type of building.
 For cities and public authorities, EuroPACE is a highly effective instrument that does not represent a liability for the public balance, and has the potential to build a scalable, standardized pipeline of securitizable projects.